9 Must-Use Facebook Ad Strategies for Education

-Just last year, Facebook came out with Carousel Ads.
+Just in the last few years, Facebook came out with Carousel Ads.
 It helps marketers show off multiple images and calls-to-action in the same Facebook ad.

 Using Carousel Ads as part of your Facebook ad strategy shows your audience more than one benefit at the same time.
 (Talk about efficiency!)

 In fact, since its release, “advertisers have seen carousel link ads drive 30-50% lower cost-per-conversion and 20-30% lower cost-per-click than single-image link ads.”

 Wayfair, the popular furniture retailer, boosted click-through rates by 88% using carousel ads and lowered cost of acquisition by 20%.

 So if you think Carousel Ads aren’t for the education industry, think again.

 The images in your Carousel Ads don’t have to be physical products.
 You can include a carousel of leads magnets instead.

 For instance, create a carousel of your most popular courses.
 This can be compelling to prospective students.

 Facebook Lookalike Audiences is a way for you to reach people with interests, activity patterns and general demographics similar to your current customers.